DIY Guide To Winter Car Repairs

 With the tires inflated to the correct pressure, check the tread depth either using a tread depth gauge or with a coin like a toonie.
 Insert the prong end of the gauge between the tread and take a reading from the dial.
 If using a toonie then insert it within the tread of the tire at different intervals.
 If the rubber reaches the bear paws, then your tires are likely new.
 But if the silver end is completely visible then start shopping for new tires asap.

-Driving on snow and ice covered roads is very challenging even for experienced drivers.
-This is because the traditional summer and even all-season tires, which make the ultimate contact with the road surface, are not designed to tackle snow and ice and so there is a lot of skidding and slipping involved which makes driving on such roads very difficult.
+Driving on snow and ice-covered roads is very challenging even for experienced drivers.
+This is because the traditional summer and even all-season tires are not designed to tackle snow and ice and so there is a lot of skidding and slipping involved which makes driving on such roads very difficult.
 But with Winter Tires, the tires gain a lot of traction or grip with the road surface which ensures the driver has better control over the vehicle and therefore makes riding safer and easier.
 Winter tires are specially designed for use on snowy, icy, slush roads so the driver has more confidence going over such road conditions and allows him/her to brake, accelerate and corner faster and safer.

 Consider switching to winter tires when the temperature starts to trickle down for your family’s and vehicle’s safety.
-To get your tires changed to winter ones go to your local mechanic and have your old tires removed and swapped for winter tires.
-Alternatively you can get a set of rims or wheels only for winter tires so that you don't have to remove and replace the tire every winter season.
+To get your tires changed to winter ones or go to your local mechanic and have your old tires removed and swapped for winter tires.
+Alternatively, you can buy a set of winter tire and wheel packages so that you don't have to remove and replace the tires every winter season.

 Start by checking all the bulbs in the vehicle for damage and clean the lenses for better clarity.
 Park in a dim garage room or take help from another individual to confirm lights in the rear are working properly as you push the brake pedal.
 Switch on all the lights from indicator signal lights to brake lights.
 Replace any bulbs that don’t work immediately.

 The replacement process will vary between vehicles.
-Usually the procedure involves opening the hood or trunk lid, accessing the light bulbs after removing the screws for the lens and then removing and replacing the bulbs.
+Usually, the procedure involves opening the hood or trunk lid, accessing the light bulbs after removing the screws for the lens and then removing and replacing the bulbs.
+Here’s an article for replacing tail light bulbs.
+The procedure for replacing bulbs is similar for headlights or any other lights in the car.